The Many Variations of Hot Yoga: Which is Right for You?

-"In study from Texas university, the researchers found that heart health, as measured by blood vessel function, improved significantly in both yoga groups Hot yoga and regular yoga practice (it didn’t change in the control group), which may suggest that it’s the yoga itself and not the heat that has an effect."
+"In a study from Texas university, the researchers found that heart health, as measured by blood vessel function, improved significantly in both yoga groups, Hot yoga and regular yoga practice (it didn't change in the control group), which may suggest that it's the yoga itself and not the heat that has an effect."

 Heat index: How hot is a Bikram yoga class?
-The room is heated to 105 degrees F and 40% humidity
+The room is heated to 105 degrees F and 40% humidity.

 Tips on how to benefit from Bikram classes

-Get ready – start hydrating your body 24 hours before your yoga session and don’t eat anything 1-2 hours before your yoga hot class.
-Also, don’t drink too much water minutes before your hot class starts as this can make you uncomfortable during the entire yoga session.
+Get ready – start hydrating your body 24 hours before your yoga session, and don't eat anything 1-2 hours before your hot yoga class.
+Also, don't drink too much water minutes before your hot class starts, as this can make you uncomfortable during the entire yoga session.